Rules for specifying CPU options for an Amazon EC2 instance - Amazon Elastic Compute Cloud

 • You can't specify CPU options for bare metal instances.

-• When you launch an instance, you must specify both the number of CPU cores and threads per core in the request.
-For example requests, see Specify CPU options for your instance.
+• To configure CPU options, you must specify both the number of CPU cores and threads per core in the request.
+For example requests, see Specify CPU options for an Amazon EC2 instance.

-• To disable multithreading, specify one thread per core.
+• To disable simultaneous multithreading (SMT), also referred to as hyper-threading, specify one thread per core.

 • The specified CPU options persist after you stop, start, or reboot an instance.